Grid-tie systemsPV system designJA SolarTrina Solar

 - state

 In short, to encourage people to switch to renewable energy, the state refunds some of the solar installation cost in taxes.
-The state proposes a tax credit worth of 30% cost of a commercial system.
-It drops down to 26% in 2033 and in 2034 it is going to be only 22%.
-The program ends in 2035.
+For commercial solar systems, whose construction started in 2022-2033, the state proposes a 30% tax credit for commercial solar systems.
+It drops down to 22.5% in 2034, 15% in 2035 and expires in 2036.

-By using the ITC program, you can save up more than a quarter of solar installation cost.
+By using the ITC program, you can save up almost a third of solar installation cost.
 Here is how much solar panels for business cost after deducting 30%:

 Most commercial solar systems are grid-tie